yk47/Network-Packet-Sniffing-and-Analysis/README.md

-# Capture and Analyze Network Traffic Using Wireshark.
+# 🛜Capture and Analyze Network Traffic Using Wireshark.
 Capture live network packets and identify basic protocols and traffic types and credentials or suspicious activity.

-The goal of this task was to capture and analyze live network traffic in order to identify credentials or suspicious activity.
+🎯 The goal of this task was to capture and analyze live network traffic in order to identify credentials or suspicious activity.
 Tools used include **Wireshark** and **tcpdump**.

 ---